Zibby/presearch-node-exporter/README.md

 # presearch prometheus node exporter

+A prometheus exporter for presearch.io nodes written in go

 ## Useage

 ```
 ./presearch-node-exporter $PORTTOBINDTO $YOUR_PRESEARCH_APIKEY
-curl localhost:/probe/$NODE_PUBLIC_KEY # you will need to urlencode this key. eg use https://www.url-encode-decode.com/
+curl localhost:/probe?target=$NODE_PUBLIC_KEY # you will need to urlencode this key. eg use https://www.url-encode-decode.com/
 ```

 API key and node public keys can be found at [https://nodes.presearch.org/dashboard]()